walmartlabs/lacinia/docs/tutorial/init-schema.rst

 However, Lacinia still returns a map with the operation name and operation selection.
 Failure to return a result with a top-level ``:data`` key would signify an error executing the query, such as a parse error.
-That's not the case here at all, the lack of a value is not an error.
+That's not the case here at all - the lack of a value is not an error.

 Summary
 -------